FIP (radio station): History

 The station was founded on 5 January 1971 at 5 p.m. by the head of radio-télévision Roland Dhordain and two producers from France Inter, Jean Garetto and Pierre Codou, both week-end presenters at France Inter.
 It was broadcast from Paris on 514 m (585 kHz) medium wave, hence its original name of France Inter Paris 514.
 It was noted for its particular style of programming and its hosts' sugary tone of voice as they described traffic problems with humour and irony.

 After Paris, the station was emulated in other cities (Lyon, Marseille, and so forth), which broadcast the same music and news with local traffic conditions and events.
 The P in FIP changed according to the location: FIB, FIL, FIM, and so on.
 As with Radio France in general, FIP moved to FM and stereo.

 Given its role as a niche player in French public broadcasting, FIP was largely untouched by the changes in the French radio landscape starting in 1981.
 In 1999 Jean-Marie Cavada, the president of Radio France launched a restructuring called "Plan Bleu", which reassigned frequencies among local stations, Radio Bleue, Urgences, Le Mouv', and FIP.
 FIP lost the stations which had smaller audiences: the stations at Metz and Nice became part of the France Bleu network.
 Despite listener protests, the plan was adopted on 24 May 2000.

-In September 2017, Twitter CEO Jack Dorsey said that he regularly listens to FIP and that he considers it to be the best radio in the world.

 In December 2019, Radio France decided that the short news bulletins at 10 minutes before the hour would cease, and that the local studios in Bordeaux, Nantes, and Strasbourg would close in July 2020.
-The COVID-19 pandemic has however delayed this change to December 2020.
+The COVID-19 pandemic delayed this change to December 2020.